kulagins/runtime-fork/readme.md

 ## Installing

-Assuming a unix system with a posix shell environment and python including python-venv installed: Executing the following commands clones the repository into `./b1-coop` and prepares everything to run the simulation:
+Assuming a unix system with a posix shell environment and python including python-venv and pip installed: Executing the following commands clones the repository into `./b1-coop` and prepares everything to run the simulation:

 ```
 git clone https://github.com/belapaulus/b1-coop.git
 cd b1-coop
 python -m venv venv
 source venv/bin/activate
+pip install -r requirements.txt
 ```

 ## Running the simulation

-Assuming that the scheduler (not part of this repository) is running, you can run a simulation with `python -m gear -i`.
+Assuming that the scheduler (not part of this repository) is running, you can run a simulation with `python -m gear -i` from within the repository.

 ## Simulation-Scheduler API